Jordyn Woods Poses With Roses In A Plunging Bodysuit

 Jordyn Woods delighted her 11.7 million Instagram followers with a jaw-dropping new update posted on Thursday, February 11.
-In the latest post, the American model decided to dress up in a formfitting bodysuit and flaunt her ample assets and killer figure.
+In the latest post, the American model decided to dress up in a formfitting bodysuit that flaunted her ample assets and killer figure.

 The influencer sported an off-white bodysuit that flattered her flawless skin.
 The garment was made of thick fabric and featured a plunging neckline, which displayed her décolletage and plenty of her voluptuous cleavage.
 Its sleeveless design helped highlight her lean arms.

 The lower part of the suit boasted high leg cuts that reached her slim waist.
 It exposed an ample amount of skin around her bikini area and accentuated her lean thighs.
-The back portion boasted a thong design, and it allowed her to showcase her perky buns.
+The back portion boasted a thong design, allowing her to showcase her perky buns.

-The light-colored wall, the black headboard, and pillows made up the background of the shot.

 For the snap, Jordyn opted to wear her dark hair in a bun, keeping her long tresses away from her face and body.
-The influencer’s nails were painted in a french tip style.
-She accessorized with pairs of big and small hoop earrings and several rings.
+The influencer's nails were painted in a french tip style.
+She accessorized with pairs of hoop earrings and several rings.

 For the occasion, she wore makeup, choosing a bright red lipstick that suited her nicely.